-The SFTP update is conducted in advance of the region-wide Plan Bay Area updated and serves to advance local transportation priorities within the context of regional planning efforts.
-The most recent 2017 SFTP update reaffirmed the original 2013 plan goals, policy recommendations, and investment plan with its strong emphasis on "fix-it-first" projects such as street repair and replacing worn out rail and damaged sidewalks to ensure our existing transit and roadway infrastructure is well-maintained, safe and reliable - balanced with strategic capacity expanding projects (e.g. increasing the size of transit fleets) and enhancement to achieve livability and economic competitiveness goals for current and future San Franciscans.
+The SFTP update is conducted in advance of the region-wide Plan Bay Area long-range plan and serves to advance local transportation priorities within the context of regional planning efforts.
+The most recent 2017 SFTP update reaffirmed the former 2013 Plan Bay Area goals, policy recommendations, and investment plan with its strong emphasis on "fix-it-first" projects.
+These projects include street repair, replacing worn out rail, and damaged sidewalks to ensure our current transit and roadway infrastructure is wellmaintained, safe, and reliable, as well as balance strategic capacity expanding projects (e.g. increasing the size of transit fleets) and enhancement to achieve livability and economic competitiveness goals for current and future San Franciscans.